Amazon-robotics-team-1/amazon-robotics-p1/README.md

 ros2 launch arm_mobility robot_bringup.launch.py
 ```

-Optionally, run `initial_position_node` in another terminal to bring the robot to a predefined initial pose, and terminate when it is done:
+Optionally, run `initial_position_node` in another terminal to bring the robot to a predefined initial pose.
+The node should terminate when the robot is at the pose:
 ```
 ros2 run arm_mobility initial_position_node
 ```